Ana Rosa Chacón: Biography

 In 1925, the Liga presented their demand for the recognition of political and civil rights for women, urging that without the protection of the law they were disadvantaged both socially and economically.
 In 1931, the organization was back before the Legislature urging that women be given the vote, and again in 1934, the group organized meeting with Congress.
 They called together a commission focusing on various professional evaluations including legal, sociological, educational, literary and health aspects.
 The goal was to present a comprehensive overview for the legislature to see how women's lives were impacted.
 Chacón was part of the education committee and though the legislators agreed that the women's concerns were legitimate, they took no action.
 Chacón and other feminists continued to push for their right to vote, meeting with every subsequent Congress—1939, 1941, 1944, 1947—until finally, after the Costa Rican Civil War, enfranchisement was granted in 1948.

 In 1940, Chacón participated along with Acuña, Virginia Albertazzi, Guillermina Bello, Lidia Fernández and Esther Lina Salazar in the creation of the Costa Rican branch of the Pan American Round Table and an American School.
 The goal was to obtain scholarships for deserving students, create teacher exchanges, build libraries, and offer education to domestic workers.
 In 1943, when President Rafael Calderón Guardia attempted to change the election laws to manipulate the vote, Chacón was one of the leaders of the protest and spoke not only about the reform but the need for suffrage.
 In the 1948 revolution, she also participated in public demonstrations, and participated in both journalistic writings and radio broadcasts urging recognition of the civic value of women's contributions.

 Chacón was one of the first three delegates to win a seat in the Costa Rican legislature.
 In 1953, the first election in which women were allowed to vote, Chacón, María Teresa Obregón and Estela Quesada, each won a seat.
-They served from 8 May 1954 to 8 May 1958.
+She served from 8 May 1954 to 8 May 1958.